-Sushi made easy with these healthy brown rice rolls stuffed with colourful veggies all wrapped up in toasted seaweed.
+These healthy brown rice sushi rolls are stuffed with colourful veggies all wrapped up in toasted seaweed.

-It’s been a while since I’ve made sushi rolls.
-Mr. Matt and I used to make them all the time when we first started dating – pre HealthNut days when I had all the time in the world haha.
-We would bring them to family dinners to show off our skills and they were always such a hit!!
-These days though, with our busy schedules, we’ve been picking up our sushi rolls at our local sushi restaurant when the cravings hit.
-However, to be honest, there’s just something so satisfying and not to mention fun when you pull up your sleeves and start rolling your own maki sushi rolls.
+It’s been a while since I’ve made sushi rolls!
+Mr. Matt and I used to make them all the time when we first started dating.
+That was pre-HealthNut days when I had all the time in the world!
+We would bring them to family dinners to show off our skills, and they were always such a hit!
+With our busy schedules these days, we’ve been picking up our sushi rolls at our local sushi restaurant when the cravings hit.
+However there’s just something so satisfying (and fun!) when you pull up your sleeves and start rolling your own sushi rolls.

-It may seem daunting at first to make your own sushi rolls – the first couple may be a hot mess and not so pretty – but I promise you, with a little practice you too can become a pro!
-The possibilities of fillings is endless when it comes to making homemade sushi rolls.
-You can set up a buffet style of different fillings and let everyone get creative and join in on the fun.
+It may seem daunting at first… and the first couple may be a hot mess!
+But I promise you, with a little practice you too can become a pro!
+The possibilities of fillings are endless when it comes to homemade sushi rolls.
+You can set up a buffet style of different fillings and let everyone get creative.

-When I make my own sushi rolls, I prefer using brown rice over the traditional white rice – cuz why make anything traditional when I can healthify it!
-I also like to sweeten my rice using honey, which is a natural sweetener.
+When I make my own sushi rolls, I prefer using brown rice over the traditional white rice.
+Why make anything the traditional way when I can healthify it?!
+I also like to sweeten my rice using honey, which is a natural sweetener with no refined sugar.
 Did you know that most store/restaurant bought sushi contains refined sugar?
 Yup!
 Your sushi has sugar in it!
 There’s a reason that fluffy white rice tastes sooo good!!

 For this version I kept things simple with butter lettuce, avocado, carrot, cucumber and toasted sesame seeds but you can get as creative as you like.